Sony WF-1000XM5 review

 We think it’s fair to say that the Sony WF-1000XM5 are, without exaggeration, one of the most eagerly anticipated pairs of wireless earbuds to launch in recent memory.

 Why?
 Well, they’re replacing a two-time What Hi-Fi?
-Award-winner that has dominated the category since launch and set a pace that rivals from Apple and Bose have only recently matched.
+Award-winner that has dominated the category since launch and set a pace for noise-cancelling and sound quality that rivals from Apple and Bose have only recently matched.

 Do the WF-1000XM5 push the envelope further?
-Sony definitely hasn’t been shy in making some big changes to its new top-of-the-line buds, but are they all positive?
+Sony hasn’t been shy in making some big changes to its latest top-of-the-line buds, but are they all positive?

 Price